mdesanker/calculator/README.md

-Calculator app created with html, css, and JavaScript.
+Calculator app created with html, css, and JavaScript as part of The Odin Project curriculum.